dagbjorn/microcoffeeoncloud/README.md

 place it in a folder on the OS path.
 1. Install kubectl - the Kubernetes CLI.
 See [Install Tools - kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 for guidelines.
-1. Optionally, define the following environment variables if you don't like the default locations in your user home directory.
+1. Optionally, define the following environment variables if you don't want the default locations in your user home directory.
    * MINIKUBE\_HOME: The location of the .minikube folder in which the Minikube VM is created.
 Example value (on Windows): `D:\var\minikube`
    * KUBECONFIG: The Kubernetes config file.
 Example value (on Windows): `D:\var\kubectl\config`
 1. On Windows, Minikube requires admin privileges.
 Usually this requires that you need to run all Minikube commands from an administrator prompt.
 To avoid this, install [gsudo - a sudo for Windows](https://github.com/gerardog/gsudo).

-:bulb: The setup is verified with the following versions:
+:bulb: This setup is verified with the following versions:
 * minikube v1.28.0
 * kubectl v1.25.2